 where the "GRTTsender" value corresponds to the GRTT estimate advertised in the "grtt" field of NORM sender messages.
-The "nominalRecvPacketInterval" corresponds to a smoothed average (e.g., EWMA with a smoothing factor greater than or equal to NORM_ROBUST_FACTOR) of the interval between packets received from the sender.
-This prevents premature inactivity timeout when the GRTTsender value is small with respect to the sender application transmission rate.
+A minimum "T_inactivity" value of 1 second is RECOMMENDED.
 The NORM receiver SHOULD reset this inactivity timer and repeat NACK initiation upon timeout for up to NORM_ROBUST_FACTOR times or more depending upon the application's need for persistence by its receivers.
-It is also important that receivers rescale their "T_inactivity" timeout as the sender's advertised GRTT or nominal receive packet interval changes.
+It is also important that receivers rescale the "T_inactivity" timeout as the sender's advertised GRTT changes.

 The NACKing procedure begins with a random backoff timeout.
 The duration of the backoff timeout is chosen using the "RandomBackoff" algorithm described in the NORM Building Block document [4] using (KsenderGRTTsender) for the "maxTime" parameter and the sender advertised group size (GSIZEsender) as the "groupSize" parameter.
 NORM senders provide values for GRTTsender, Ksender and GSIZEsender via the "grtt", "backoff", and "gsize" fields of transmitted messages.
 The GRTTsender value is determined by the sender based on feedback it has received from the group while the Ksender and GSIZEsender values may determined by application requirements and expectations or ancillary information.
 The backoff factor "Ksender" MUST be greater than one to provide for effective feedback suppression.
-A value of K=4 is RECOMMENDED for the Any Source Multicast (ASM) model while a value of K=6 is RECOMMENDED for Single Source Multicast (SSM) operation.
+A value of K = 4 is RECOMMENDED for the Any Source Multicast (ASM) model while a value of K = 6 is RECOMMENDED for Single

+Source Multicast (SSM) operation.